softindex/datakernel/examples/crdt/README.md

 second = [#2, #3, #4]
 ```

-In the example `LWWSet` (last write wins) is utilized.
+In the example `LWWSet` (Last Write Wins) is utilized.
 It implements `Set` interface and is basically a
-Map<E, Timestamp>.
-Timestamp allows to merge LWWSets by choosing the most relevant versions in case of conflicts.
+`Map<E, Timestamp>`.
+Timestamp allows to merge `LWWSet`s by choosing the most relevant versions in case of conflicts.